 I can’t think of any other song by this English pop duo that could have me writing like I am right now.
 That’s not to say that I believe this to be their peak.
 I believe this to be their most emotionally prescient song.
 It’s the reason that this song is considered their best by many.
 It reflects the experiences of us all in some way or other.
 Some feel the meaning more acutely than others.
 But everybody old enough to regret feels its tug.

 It’s the story of life and lives.
 Of love and loss.
 Of hope and expectation.
 Of youth and experience.
 Of bitter reality and the passage of time.
 It’s a monument to the writing talents of Neil Tennant and Chris Lowe.
 It is also the most gloriously hyped song that this duo will ever construct.
 Because it is about us.
 And nobody is more important than us.
 Not to us.
 And who else matters?
+Certainly not a Swedish telly presenter that struggles to pronounce their name.

 To my mind, Being boring is a magical adventure.
 It’s life after all.
 Its brilliance lies in the manner in which Tennant and Lowe have distilled life into a seven minute pop song.
 Seven minutes sum up life.
 And the single reduces it further.
 Proof that commercial reality taints everything.